 In the last fifty years, profound lines of communication have emerged between Christians and Jews – an unprecedented development in more than 2,000 years, according to internationally known theologian Philip A. Cunningham, Ph.D.
 That dialogue has led to greater understanding between and within these two major religions that share a unique history, laced, at times, with animosity.

-“We’re living in a world that’s growing smaller and part of the conflict in our world is religious,” says the director of the Institute for Jewish-Catholic Relations of Saint Joseph’s University, which is expanding its activities under his leadership.
-“If Christians and Jews are able to experience rapprochement, that’s a sign of hope.”
+“We’re living in a world that’s growing smaller and some of the conflicts in our world are religious,” says the director of the Institute for Jewish-Catholic Relations of Saint Joseph’s University, whose activities are expanding under his leadership.
+“If Christians and Jews are able to experience rapprochement, that’s a sign of hope for all interreligious encounters.”

-In the new book he co-edited, Christ Jesus and the Jewish People Today: New Explorations of Theological Interrelationships, Cunningham, along with colleagues from several nations, explores this crucial question: “How do Catholics affirm both that Jews are in a covenant with a saving God and that Jesus Christ is the Savior of everyone?”
+In a previous and widely praised book he co-edited, Christ Jesus and the Jewish People Today: New Explorations of Theological Interrelationships, Cunningham, along with colleagues from several nations, explored this crucial theological question: “How do Catholics affirm both that Jews are in a covenant with a saving God and that Jesus Christ is the Savior of everyone?”
 He also has co-edited The Catholic Church and the Jewish People: Recent Reflections from Rome, and edited Pondering the Passion: What’s at Stake for Christians and Jews?, among numerous other books.

 A former Catholic schoolteacher and adult education director, Cunningham has a strong interest in religious education and the passing on of religious traditions within communities.
 He also specializes in the interpretation of the Bible and how scriptures are drawn upon across several religious traditions.